Drfeelgood16/Obsidian-Vault/History Vault/World History/Bronze Age/Sumeria/Sumer.md

 ## Early Dynastic period

 The early dynastic period is famous for when Gilgamesh is said to have ruled Sumeria.
+We still don't understand texts from this period.
+Syllabic writing first occured.